dornascarol/API-estudantes/README.md

-# API Estudantes 👩‍🎓 👨‍🎓
+# Students API 👩‍🎓 👨‍🎓
 <br>

-<h2> Este foi o projeto que aprendi no Curso Golang do Zero </h2>
-API para gerenciar os estudantes no Curso Golang do Zero.
+_Project I learned in the Golang do Zero course_

-<h2> Introdução </h2>
+<h2> Introduction </h2>
-O objetivo da aplicação é criar um sistema para controlar os estudantes cadastrados e ativos na plataforma do curso.
-Com base nas requisições de GET, POST, PUT e DELETE para cadastrar, listar, atualizar e deletar os perfis.
-Usando o banco de dados SQLite.
+The objective of the application is to create a system to control registered and active students on the course platform.
+Based on GET, POST, PUT and DELETE requests to register, list, update and delete profiles.
+Using the SQLite database.

-## Tecnologias utilizadas
+## Technologies used
 * VS Code
 * Golang (Go)
 * Insomnia